mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “Yeah, this is great.”
 It really was.
 Why would I want to say no to him?

 The parking lot was filled with cars, so I was a bit nervous for a moment, but our hands were pretty hidden from view.
 Holding his hand felt so good.
 We stared into each other’s eyes.
 Part of me really wanted to kiss him, but I was a bit scared by how many cars and people there were.
-Plus, I liked him enough that I wanted to save that kiss for some time later.
-I didn’t want things to happen too quickly.
+Plus, I didn’t want things to happen too quickly.

 Jonah had turned the engine off, but he left the battery running.
 After some time, the battery ran out, so he couldn’t turn the engine back on.
 He lived only about a block away, so his roommate came by and tried to jumpstart the car.
 The car engine didn’t want to start though.
 After about an hour of not being able to get the engine to work, Jonah’s roommate dropped me off at my place.